crossfidev/Plexus-Pool/docs/whitedoc/proof_of_stake.rst

 Baking is the action of producing and signing a block.
 In Bitcoin, the right to produce a block is associated with solving a proof-of-work puzzle.
-In Tezos, the right to produce a block in cycle ``n`` is assigned to a randomly selected roll in a randomly selected roll snapshot from cycle ``n-PRESERVED_CYCLES-2``.
+In mineplex, the right to produce a block in cycle ``n`` is assigned to a randomly selected roll in a randomly selected roll snapshot from cycle ``n-PRESERVED_CYCLES-2``.